 But that’s not what they need at that moment.

-And offering a solution can make the person feel unheard, make them feel that their experience doesn’t matter.
+And offering a solution can make the person feel unheard, make them feel that their emotions don’t matter.

-Other times we try to comfort them, as I tried to do with my client who had lost his dog, his house, and his wife.
+Other times we try to comfort them, as I tried to do with the first client.

 There’s nothing wrong with comforting someone per se.

-But often we comfort others through a “poor you” perspective in which the other person is viewed as a helpful victim, rather than a potentially courageous hero of their own life story.
+But often we comfort others through a “poor you” perspective in which the other person is viewed as a helpless victim, rather than a potentially courageous hero of their own life story.